 And science agrees.
 Research shows that living a meaningful life can affect your happiness and help you live longer and healthier.
 Doing things you love also helps reduce stress.

 Having your dream job or dream body or dream anything is basically you winning at life.
 It provides an almost unlimited fount of happiness and satisfaction.

 According to expert hypnotherapist Marisa Peer, the key to living an uncompromised and happy life is to follow your dreams and discover what you’re passionate about.
-If you’re looking for expert guidance in how to do this, check out her free master class.
+If you’re looking for expert guidance on how to do this, check out her free masterclass.
 It goes for 90 minutes and anyone can access it.

 Follow your dreams because no one else will follow them for you.